Returns the next event matching a given mask, or

 The event object whose type matches one of the event types specified by the

 You can use this method to short circuit normal event dispatching and get your own events.
 For example, you may want to do this in response to a mouse-down event in order to track the mouse while its button is down.
-(In such an example, you would pass the appropriate event types for mouse-dragged and mouse-up events to the
+(In such an example, you’d pass the appropriate event types for mouse-dragged and mouse-up events to the

 mask parameter and specify the